 Saint Etienne is one of the more upmarket neighbourhoods in Toulouse and is located in the heart of the city.
 It’s where all the aristocrats built their houses, and the level of luxury is reflected in the property prices.
 Saint Etienne is by far the most expensive area, but its level of luxury more than justifies the price tag.

 Les Carmes is still steeped in its medieval heritage, which can be seen in the buildings and streets.
-It’s quite lively at night, and is home to a number of trendy restaurants and cafes.
+It’s quite lively at night and is home to a number of trendy restaurants and cafes.

 Saint Cyprien has recently undergone something of a revival to become one of the better-known areas of Toulouse.
 It’s located near the city centre and has a nice mix of houses and apartments.
 Expect to pay a premium to live in this neighbourhood.

-Minimes is seen as the family-friendly neighbourhood and is very quiet considering its fairly central location.
+Minimes is seen as a family-friendly neighbourhood and is very quiet considering its fairly central location.
 You can reach the city centre in 10 minutes by bus, but the neighbourhood enjoys a number of green spaces.
 This will be suitable for those wanting a city life but with less bustle than some other areas.

 The best towns near Toulouse

 Carbonne is a commune roughly 40 minutes south of Toulouse.
 It has a population of around 5,000 and is mainly an agricultural economy.
-The benefit of this is that it’s got plenty of wide open spaces and is much quieter than the city.
+The benefit of this is that it’s got plenty of wide-open spaces and is much quieter than the city.

 L’Isle-Jourdain is roughly 35km west of Toulouse, and the drive will take just over 30 minutes.
 It has a population of around 7,000 and is everything you’d expect a sleepy French commune to be.
 It’s great for walkers because it has plenty of open space, and also enjoys its own weekly farmer’s market.